-Olivia Atwater’s Half a Soul is a charming and comforting historical fantasy romance for anyone looking for a delightful summer read that has all the courtship affairs of Bridgerton with the social class commentary of Downtown Abbey, plus sparkling magic and mischievous faeries.
+Olivia Atwater’s Half a Soul is a charming and comforting historical fantasy romance for anyone looking for a delightful summer read that has all the courtship affairs of Bridgerton with the social class commentary of Downton Abbey, plus sparkling magic and mischievous faeries.
 Atwater brilliantly balances romantic tropes, the darker underbelly of 1800’s London, and fantasy to create this entrancing story I simply could not put down.

 “Ever since she was cursed by a faerie, Theodora Ettings has had no sense of fear or embarrassment—an unfortunate condition that leaves her prone to accidental scandal.
 Dora hopes to be a quiet, sensible wallflower during the London Season—but when Elias Wilder, the strange, handsome, and utterly ill-mannered Lord Sorcier, discovers her condition, she is instead drawn into peculiar and dangerous faerie affairs.